segmentio/segment-docs/src/engage/audiences/index.md

 ## Monitor the health of your Audience syncs

-Use Segment's [Delivery Overview](#delivery-overview) and [Alerting](#alerting) features to monitor the health of your Audience syncs and get notified when event volume spikes or drops.
+Use Segment's [Delivery Overview](#delivery-overview) and [Alerting](#alerting) features to monitor the health of your Audience syncs and get notifications when event volume spikes or drops.

 ### Delivery Overview

 Delivery Overview is a visual observability tool designed to help Segment users diagnose event delivery issues for any event-streaming destination receiving events from Engage Audiences.

 Delivery Overview has three core features:
-- [Pipeline view](#pipeline-view): a visual overview of each step your data takes during the delivery process - from your source recieving audience events all the way to events successfully delivered to your connected destination.
+- [Pipeline view](/docs/connections/delivery-overview/#pipeline-view): A visual overview of each step your data takes during the delivery process - from when your source receives audience events to when events are successfully delivered to your connected destination.
-- [Breakdown table](#breakdown-table): If you select a step in the pipeline view, you can see more detail about the events that were processed at each pipeline step.
+- [Breakdown table](/docs/connections/delivery-overview/#breakdown-table): If you select a step in the pipeline view, you can see more detail about the events that were processed at each pipeline step.
-- [Discard table](#discard-table): If you select an event in a breakdown table, you can see more details about the events that failed or were filtered out of your process and allows you to inspect samples of them.
+- [Discard table](/docs/connections/delivery-overview/#discard-table): If you select an event in a breakdown table, you can see more details about the events that failed or were filtered out of your process and allows you to inspect samples of them.

+For more information about the breakdown and discard tables, see the [Delivery Overview](/docs/connections/delivery-overview/) documentation.

+To view Delivery Overview for an Audience:
+1. From your Segment workspace's home page, navigate to **Connections > Destinations**.
+2. Select the Destination connected to your Audience and select the Delivery Overview tab.
+3. On the Delivery Overview page, select the Audience dropdown to filter by a specific Audience, select the Date range dropdown to filter by a specific time period, or toggle the Show metrics as percentages toggle on to view your metrics as percentages.

+#### Steps in the pipeline view

+By default, Segment displays Delivery Overview information for all Audiences connected to your destination.
+You can filter your Delivery Overview pipeline view by an individual Audience for more granular data.

-You can refine these tables using the time picker and the metric toggle, located under the destination header.
-With the time picker, you can specify a time period (last 10 minutes, 1 hour, 24 hours, 7 days, 2 weeks, or a custom date range over the last two weeks) for which you'd like to see data.
-With the metric toggle, you can switch between seeing metrics represented as percentages (for example, *85% of events* or *a 133% increase in events*) or as counts (*13 events* or *an increase of 145 events*.)
+You can also further refine the data displayed on the pipeline view using the time picker and the metric toggle, located under the destination header.
+With the time picker, you can specify a time period (last 10 minutes, 1 hour, 24 hours, 7 days, 2 weeks, or a custom date range over the last two weeks) for which you’d like to see data.
+With the metric toggle, you can switch between seeing metrics represented as percentages (for example, _85% of events_ or _an 133% increase in events_) or as counts (_13 events_ or _an increase of 145 events_.)
 Delivery Overview shows percentages by default.

-For more information about the pipeline view, see the [Delivery Overview](/docs/connections/delivery-overview/) documentation.

 > info "Linked Audiences have additional filtering functionality"
 > Linked Audiences users can also filter the Delivery Overview event pipeline by [event emitters](/docs/engage/audiences/linked-audiences/#step-2c-define-how-and-when-to-trigger-an-event-to-your-destination).
 For more information, see the [Linked Audiences](/docs/engage/audiences/linked-audiences/#delivery-overview-for-linked-audiences) documentation.

-#### Steps in the pipeline view

 Audiences have the following steps in the pipeline view:

-Delivery Overview shows you four steps in your data activation pipeline:

 - **Events from audience**: Events that Segment created for your activation.
 The number of events for each compute depends on the changes detected in your audience membership.
-- **Filtered at source**:
+- **Filtered at source**: Events discarded by Protocols: either by the [schema settings](/docs/protocols/enforce/schema-configuration/) or [Tracking Plans](/docs/protocols/tracking-plan/create/).
 - **Filtered at destination**: If any events aren’t eligible to be sent (for example, due to destination filters, insert function logic, and so on), Segment displays them at this step.
 - **Events pending retry**: A step that reveals the number of events that are awaiting retry.
+Unlike the other steps, you cannot click into this step to view the breakdown table.
-- **Failed delivery**: Events that Segment attempted to deliver to your destination, but ultimately failed to deliver to your destination.
-Failed delivery indicates an issue with the destination, like invalid credentials, rate limits, or other error statuses received during delivery.
+- **Failed delivery**: Events that Segment _attempted_ to deliver to your destination, but that ultimately _failed_ to be delivered.
+Failed delivery might indicate an issue with the destination, like invalid credentials, rate limits, or other error statuses received during delivery.
 - **Successful delivery**: Events that Segment successfully delivered to your destination.
 You’ll see these events in your downstream integrations.

 ### Alerting